 Foreign Lottery Scams:

 This is one of the most common type of sweepstakes scam.
 90% of the reports Hypersweep receives involve some type of variant on this concept.
 You will receive a winning notification from a lottery you have likely never heard of.
 Sometimes however it can also be a familiar name, or even even a well known one.
 You will be notified that you have won a substantial sum of money, but there is a hitch.
-Due to
+Due to processing, taxes, insurance or any number of other reasons, you will be required to send a relatively small fee in order to receive your prize.
+This is nothing more than a way of baiting the unsuspecting in an attempt to trick them into sending cash to the scam artists.

 Keep this is mind:

-You will never win a lottery you did not enter.
+• You will never win a lottery you did not enter.

-As of this writing, no known lotteries notify winners by email.
+• As of this writing, no known lotteries notify winners by e-mail.

-It is illegal to sell tickets for foreign lotteries across international borders.
+• It is illegal to sell tickets for foreign lotteries across international borders.

-Requiring money for the delivery of a prize is illegal except for raffle type drawings where the fee is collected at the time of entry.
+• Requiring money for the delivery of a prize is illegal except for raffle type drawings where the fee is collected at the time of entry.
 No legitimate contest will ask for a fee AFTER you have supposedly won.

-a wire service like Western Union.
+In a relatively new twist on this scam you will receive an actual check for you winnings.
+You will be instructed to deposit this check and then send a small amount back, usually by a wire service like Western Union.
 In this scenario the scam artist will pressure you to send the money to them IMMEDIATLY after depositing the check.
 They will be adamant about this point since they know the check they sent you is going to bounce like a basketball!
 Although the check will look legitimate and often even be issued from a bank you may know and trust, it is counterfeit.
-Even if you don't send them any money, just depositing the check might get you into hot water with your bank and the police since
+Even if you don't send them any money, just depositing the check might get you into hot water with your bank and the police since cashing fraudulent checks is a crime!
+Remember that legitimate sweepstakes require the signing and returning of an affidavit before sending out any prize valued at more than $600.
+Even if you are familiar with the organization awarding the prize, don't send any money for any reason!

 Direct Deposits: